 But although it might feel strange to be so direct, reaching out to recruiters on LinkedIn is completely socially acceptable.
 After all, that's what the platform is for — don't be shy!
 93 percent of hiring managers use LinkedIn to find candidates, so this is a platform you need to take advantage of.

 If you're struggling with exactly how to reach out to recruiters on LinkedIn, here are a few tips.

 Make sure you have the right person

-Before you can start thinking about how to approach recruiters on LinkedIn, make sure you have the right person in mind.
+Before you can start thinking about how to approach recruiters or hiring managers on LinkedIn, make sure you have the right person in mind.
 The best way to search for recruiters is to type your industry and the word “recruiter,” e.g.“marketing recruiter.”
-You can also narrow your search results by region to find local recruiters in your area.
-Just don't forget to make sure the recruiter is still active and hasn't moved on to a different job or field.
+You can also narrow your LinkedIn search results by region to find local recruiters in your area.
+Just don't forget to make sure the recruiter or hiring manager is still active and hasn't moved on to a different job or field.